hidglobal/digitalpersona-native-api/index.md

 * Implementing custom authentication policies which extend the DigitalPersona administrator’s policies or create new policies.

-The DigitalPersona AUTH API observes all of the settings in the DigitalPersona software regarding its communications with the server, supported credentials, policies, etc.
+The DigitalPersona Native API observes all of the settings in the DigitalPersona software regarding its communications with the server, supported credentials, policies, etc.

 For advanced users, your application can require additional credentials (i.e., you can create a custom authentication policy), but if secret release is required, your application’s must meet the requirements of the policy set by the DigitalPersona administrator.